MaggieHibberd/bookmark-manager/README.md

 ```
 As a user so I can see what sites I have visited I would like to be able to see a list of my bookmarks

+As a user so that I can stor bookmarks to review later I want to add a bookmark to my app

 ```

 ## Domain Model